seshajay/perf_tool/README.md

 app::ClientApp and can be used to send traffic to the remote end using multiple connections. test/testserver.cc instantiates app::ServerApp which creates an instance of app::TrafficServer for every incoming connection, to process incoming data in its own thread.
+This apps currently compile on linux - ubuntu.

 To compile: